rakeru2006/HW2/README.md

 :feet:
 ***

-This profile portfolio was created with
-[Materialize front-end framework ] (https://materializecss.com/).
+This profile portfolio was created with you can find more information here [Materialize front-end framework ] (https://materializecss.com/).
 You can start with this
 ```